amanantuley/Minithon-2.0/README.md

+Here’s the corrected README for **Smart Café**:

+---

-# 🎓 **Smart Campus - Minithon 2.0 Project**
+# ☕ **Smart Café - Minithon 2.0 Project**
 🌟 **Award-Winning Project**: Proudly selected among the **Top 15** at **Minithon 2.0**, a hackathon celebrating innovation and problem-solving!

 ---

 ## ✨ **About the Project**
-🚀 **Smart Campus** is a modern and interactive web-based solution designed to enhance campus management and improve the student experience.
-From seamless communication to resource optimization, our project aims to revolutionize how campuses operate.
+🚀 **Smart Café** is a modern web-based solution designed to transform the café experience.
+With a focus on efficiency and customer satisfaction, our platform streamlines café operations, enhances order management, and creates a seamless experience for customers and staff alike.

 💡 **Key Features**:
-- 🔔 **Real-Time Notifications**: Keeping students and faculty informed about important updates.
-- 🗂️ **Centralized Information Hub**: Easy access to campus resources, schedules, and announcements.
-- 🌐 **User-Friendly Interface**: Designed with simplicity and usability in mind.
+- 📋 **Digital Menu**: Interactive menu for easy browsing and customization of orders.
+- 🛍️ **Order Management**: Simplified order placement and tracking for customers and staff.
+- ⏱️ **Real-Time Updates**: Notifications for order status and estimated preparation time.

 ---

 ## 🛠️ **Technologies Used**
-Here’s a glimpse of the tech stack powering our **Smart Campus**:
+Here’s a glimpse of the tech stack powering **Smart Café**:
 - 💻 **HTML, CSS, JavaScript**
 - 🌐 **React.js**
 - ⚙️ **Node.js** (or any backend technology you used)